To become a good meditator requires great concentration, and to become a great meditator requires supreme concentration.

 Concentration, especially one-pointed concentration, comes with practice.
 The more you practice, the crisper your concentration.

-He had an insight, “If Bhima can find his way to the kitchen, food, and eat in this dark as if broad daylight,” he thought, “why can’t I do the same with archery?”
+He had an insight.
+“If Bhima can find his way to the kitchen, pick up food, and eat in this dark as if in broad daylight,” he thought, “why can’t I do the same with archery?”

 Krishna says to Arjuna:

 उपविश्यासने युञ्ज्याद्योगमात्मविशुद्धये ॥

 The adept, seated firmly in one posture, restraining his senses and mind, with supreme one-pointed concentration, engages himself in the practice of yoga.